RosettaCommons/documentation/structure_prediction/helical-bundle-predict.md

 | RETRACTION_PROB | Probability of retracting a helix in this region on any given Monte Carlo move.
 Overrides any global setting. | RETRACTION_PROB 0.02 # This region has a helix-shrinking probability of 2%.|
 | CRICK_PARAMS_FILE | The helix type.
 Overrides any global setting. | CRICK_PARAMS_FILE beta_strand.crick_params #This is a beta strand. |

+### PsiPred ss2 secondary structure prediction file

+In addition to a helix assignment file, the helical\_bundle\_predict application can accept a PsiPred ss2 file.
+This has rows for each position in the protein, with coil, helix, and strand probabilities listed in the fourth, fifth, and sixth columns in each row.
+Any position with a helix probability over a threshold is assigned to be in an alpha helix, and any position with a strand probability over a threshold is assigned to be in a beta strand.
+Note that this is only useful for assigning canonical secondary structures to canonical amino acids.

+To use a PsiPred ss2 file with this application, provide it with the `-helical_bundle_predict:psipred_file` commandline flag.
+The thresholds for alpha helices and beta strands can be set with the `-helical_bundle_predict:psipred_alpha_helix_prob_cutoff` and `-helical_bundle_predict:psipred_beta_strand_prob_cutoff` flags.
+Note that this can be used _in addition to_ a helix assignment file.
+Since the helix assignment file is the only way to provide global options, it is generally recommended to include one.

 ### Full options list

 |                        Option |          Default Setting  |Type|  Description            |